fubar2/galaxy_tf_overlay/README.md

 convenient workaround for outputs not needed downstream as the Plotter Rscript example shows.

 Select lists, and the usual numeric and text parameters can be used in forms.
-These can be passed to the dependency or script on the command line as argparse (*--foo*) style or in positional order if necessary.
+Their settings can be passed to the dependency or script on the command line as argparse (*--foo*) style or in positional order if necessary.

 The Repeats example configures an input text parameter as repeating, so the new tool form allows the user to create any number of different text strings.
 These are passed to the script, where they are parsed out of the command line with Python's argparser,